 As you come back to Srinagar – Leh Highway from Likir Monastery, you need to take right and go towards Sasapol about 10-12 KMs ahead.
 At Sasapol, there comes a bridge named by Alchi bridge from where you take left and goes towards Alchi village.
 About 65 KMs from west of Leh and about 3100 Mtrs of altitude, Alchi Monastery is one of the oldest monasteries of Leh and have monuments and scriptures dated as old as 10th century.

 You can buy a bottle of oil and light to be offered in the monastery and headed down to the monastery which is so calm and peaceful.
 The time spent will bring you more close to Buddhism if you are into it and sense of peace it offers to one’s soul, remarkable!!
 You can walk down to Indus River as well from the back of the monastery and spend sometime along the river.

 There are camps “Sumtseg Camps” run by Alchi monastery where you can stay as well.
 A lot of people flying directly to Leh, prefer staying at Alchi to get their body acclimatized and then move to Leh next day while going through the Sham Valley tour.

-In case you have been to these places and have more information to be shared with fellow travellers, please do share it with all of us in the comments section of the article.
+In case you have been to these places and have more information to be shared with fellow travelers please do share it with all of us in the comments section of the article.